Mary-Njiru/dev-portfolio/README.md

-# 🚀 Mary Njiru | AI & Full-Stack Portfolio
+# 🚀 Mary Njiru | ML & Full-Stack Portfolio

 Welcome to my portfolio!
 This project is a comprehensive showcase of my dual expertise in **Machine Learning** and **Modern Web Development**.
 It combines a sleek, interactive frontend with data-driven insights.